Astoria Cove Development

 The EAS and Negative Declaration for this project was issued by DASNY in March 2013 and the project's Uniform Land Use Review Procedure (ULURP) applications were certified on May 20, 2013, initiating ULURP public review by the Community Board, Borough President, City Planning Commission, and City Council.
 CPC approval was granted on August 21, 2013 and, pending funding, construction could begin by 2015.

 MCCARREN PARK MAPPING

 PHA prepared the EAS and ULURP Application/map change drawings on behalf of the NYCDPR and the Open Space Alliance for North Brooklyn to eliminate and close a segment of Union Avenue between North 12th Street and Driggs Avenue in Williamsburg and remap this area as an addition to McCarren Park.
 The project was approved by the City Planning Commission on July 10, 2013.

 EAST 25TH STREET CLOSED TO TRAFFIC FOR NEW PEDESTRIAN PLAZA

 On December 18, 2012, East 25th Street was closed to through traffic between Lexington and Third Avenues to create a new pedestrian plaza adjacent to the Baruch College campus.
 PHA prepared a traffic study to evaluate the effects of the street closure, and coordinated with NYCDOT for project approval.
-The firm was also responsible for design of the interim plaza, which is expected to remain in place until 2014.
-The firm is now working on the final design for the permanent plaza
+The firm was also responsible for design of the interim plaza, which is expected to remain in place until the permanent plaza is completed.
+The firm is now working on the final design for the permanent plaza.